franzbra/OOP_RPG_GAME/README.md

 ### Monsters ###
 - [x] Add dexterity
-- [ ] if a character has a value of animal affinity larger than some treshold, the monster can be tamed.
+- [x] if a character has a value of animal affinity larger than some treshold, the monster can be tamed.
 - [ ] Add two kind of monsters: regular or legendary.
 Chances to find a legendary monster are 10%

 ### Combat system ###
-- [ ] Modify combat system.
+- [x] Modify combat system.
 Add a chance to miss the target based on its dexterity
 - [ ] The monster can try to escape if its total defense is smaller than cumulative attack of the tribe

+### Prayers ###
+- [ ] Add to possibility to pray obtaining more chance to find meat, items ecc
 ### Tribe ###
 - [ ] Dolls, tends, paintings and other stuff should add prestige to your tribe, making other character more eager to join you.
+- [ ] Magical objects give extra chance to find meat, items ecc when praying
 - [ ] Create an inventory for the tribe with meat, bones, wood, ...
 - [ ] Each night the tribe has to eat.
 Those who don't eat take 20 pf damage.